Welcome to the Fallow Page

 Reading in Fallow Class consists of independent reading and guided reading.
 The day in which your child reads with an adult may vary, so could you please ensure that they have their home reading books and reading diary in their book bag each day.
-Reading at home is greatly encouraged in Fallow Class – this does not always have to be their reading book.
-Reading any form of text, which could include comic books, magazines, library books to information books and we’d love to hear about any reading your child has been doing!
+Reading at home is greatly encouraged in Fallow Class –we love anything from comic books, magazines, library books to information books and we’d love to hear about any reading your child has been doing!
 Follow our twitter page to see the reading competition we will be setting soon!